learnbyexample/learn_js_regexp/js_regexp.md

 ## RegExp constructor and reuse

 The RegExp object can be saved in a variable.
-This helps to improve code clarity, enable reuse, etc.
+This helps to improve code clarity, enables reuse, etc.

 ```js
 > const pet = /dog/